camilleNicoleT/socialNetworkAPI/README.md

 ## Installation
   1) Clone the github repository
-  2) Once cloned cd into the root folder and run npm i in command line
+  2) Once cloned cd into the root folder (socialNetworkAPI) then run npm i in command line
   3) Next open insomnia and run the various post, put, delete and get routes

 ## Usage
-  Receive data of retail product items and tracking their price, how much in stock with relation to category and tag ids.
+  API calls for a social network web application using MongoDB

 ## Questions